Monitoring Setup¶

 2. Enable Service Metrics¶

 Each service must have metrics enabled in its YAML config.
-Set metrics.enabled: true and assign a unique port:
+Set metrics.enabled: true:

 3. Configure Prometheus Targets¶

-The included Prometheus configuration is at monitoring/prometheus/prometheus.yml.
+The included Prometheus configuration is at monitoring/prometheus/prometheus.yaml.
 It scrapes all service endpoints every 30 seconds with 30-day data retention.

 To verify targets are being scraped: